towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 [moglmorpher](/docs/moglmorpher)\('reset'\);
-\-\- Resets the [moglmorpher](/docs/moglmorpher) \- deletes all internal data structures.
+-- Resets the [moglmorpher](/docs/moglmorpher) - deletes all internal data structures.

 # CONTEXT MANAGEMENT FUNCTIONS:

 [moglmorpher](/docs/moglmorpher)\(\) supports use of more than one morph context.
-This is useful if you have to morph multiple separate morph\-models.
+This is useful if you have to morph multiple separate morph-models.
 You can create and setup one dedicated context for each such model.
 Then you can switch between contexts before executing [moglmorpher](/docs/moglmorpher)\(\) commands.
 The commands will always apply to the current set context.
 Once you're done, you can